Case study: Responding to image-based abuse

 Step 1: This is not Zainab’s Fault

 It is important when someone discloses their experiences with image-based abuse that they receive support and assistance, including confirmation that the abuse is not their fault.
 In Zainab’s case, it doesn’t matter whether she consensually shared images of herself with Sam, or if she agreed for him to take pictures of her or them in the first place.
-Sam sharing and threatening to share images with other people without Zainab’s permission means he is to blame.
-Also to blame are others who go onto share these images without consent, or behave in harassing and abusive ways.
+Sam sharing and threatening to share images with other people without Zainab’s permission means he is at fault.
+Also to blame are others who go onto share these images without consent or behave in harassing and abusive ways.

 People who have experienced image-based abuse may want emotional support.
 For confidential information, referral and counselling, Zainab should be directed to contact 1800RESPECT on 1800 737 732.
 Her doctor or GP can also refer her to a psychologist or counsellor.